chalatz/tours/pages/tours/guided/ancient-medieval.md

 has_gallery: true
 is_of: guided_tours
 meta:
-  title: 'Rhodes Ancient and Medieval Times, Rhodes Private Tours'
+  title: Rhodes Ancient and Medieval Times, Rhodes Private Tours
-  http_desc: 'Rhodes Ancient and Medieval Times, Rhodes Private Tours Greece'
+  http_desc: Rhodes Ancient and Medieval Times, Rhodes Private Tours Greece
-  description: 'Rhodes Ancient and Medieval Times, Rhodes Private Tours Greece'
+  description: Rhodes Ancient and Medieval Times, Rhodes Private Tours Greece
-  keywords: 'Rhodes Ancient and Medieval Times, Rhodes Private Tours Greece'
+  keywords: Rhodes Ancient and Medieval Times, Rhodes Private Tours Greece
-  abstract: 'Rhodes Ancient and Medieval Times, Rhodes Private Tours Greece'
+  abstract: Rhodes Ancient and Medieval Times, Rhodes Private Tours Greece
   author: Nick
   copyright: NK for Rhodes Private Tours, 2018
 title: '"Rhodes Ancient & Medieval Times" GT5'
 tour:
   title: '"Rhodes Ancient & Medieval Times" GT5'
-  summary: Rhodes Medieval City & Grand Master Palace / Rhodes New Town / Acropolis of Rhodes / Acropolis of Ancient Ialyssos
+  summary: Rhodes Medieval City & Grand Master Palace / Rhodes New Town / Acropolis
+    of Rhodes / Acropolis of Ancient Ialyssos
   duration: Half Day
 summary:
   paragraphs:
   - Are you curious about the famous historical sites in Rhodes?
 This island since the antiquity was a crossroad served as the melting pot for eastern and western cultures, and as a result stores a vault full of historical knowledge.
 You’ll be guided by expert tour guides who will share local insights, facts, and historical data that ultimately defined the island for what it is today.
 overview:
   items:
-  - title: 'The New Town, the Old Harbor - “Colossus of Rhodes”'
+  - title: The New Town, the Old Harbor - “Colossus of Rhodes”
-  - title: 'The North Point of the Island – Aegean and Med Sea'
+  - title: The North Point of the Island – Aegean and Med Sea
   - title: 'We drive to the west coast of the island to Mount Filerimos '
-  - title: 'The Walking Tour of Ancient Acropolis of Ialyssos'
+  - title: The Walking Tour of Ancient Acropolis of Ialyssos
   - title: 'The “Way of the Cross” and the Panoramic View  '
-  - title: 'The Panoramic Drive of Monte Smith'
+  - title: The Panoramic Drive of Monte Smith
-  - title: 'The Walking Tour of Ancient Acropolis of Rhodes'
+  - title: The Walking Tour of Ancient Acropolis of Rhodes
-  - title: 'The Walking Tour in the Medieval City'
+  - title: The Walking Tour in the Medieval City
-  - title: 'The Visit to Grand Master Palace'
+  - title: The Visit to Grand Master Palace
-  - title: 'The Tour finish at the Marina Gate'
+  - title: The Tour finish at the Marina Gate
-  - title: 'Back to your Hotel / Cruise Ship / or to your place'
+  - title: Back to your Hotel / Cruise Ship / or to your place
   - title: 'Duration: Approximately 4:30 hours'
     classes: bold
   - title: 'Suggested time for this tour: April to October'